International Day Of Education To Be Marked On Jan 24 - UrduPoint

 International Day Of Education To Be Marked On Jan 24

-ISLAMABAD, (UrduPoint / Pakistan Point News - 22nd Jan, 2024) The sixth International Day of Education will be celebrated across the globe including Pakistan on January 24 (Wednesday) to emphasize the role of education for ensuring peace and development.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 23rd Jan, 2024) The sixth International Day of Education will be celebrated across the globe including Pakistan on January 24 to emphasize the role of education in ensuring peace and development.

-The day will be celebrated through a number of activities including seminars, conferences, discussion programmes, rallies and competitions highlighting this year’s theme “learning for lasting peace” which seeks to illuminate the path to global harmony through the voices of our youth.
+The day will be celebrated through several activities including seminars, conferences, discussion programmes, rallies and competitions highlighting this year’s theme “learning for lasting peace” which seeks to illuminate the path to global harmony through the voices of our youth.

-To mark the day, the Federal Board of Intermediate and Secondary Education (FBISE) has announced to hold the sixth annual `International Day of Education English Speech Contest’ on January 23.

-The board had called upon the Secondary School Certificate and Higher Secondary School Certificate students to share their perspectives on fostering peace, tolerance, interfaith harmony and gender equality through participation in the contest.
+To mark the day, the Federal board of Intermediate and Secondary Education (FBISE) organized the sixth annual `International Day of Education English Speech Contest’ on Tuesday where many students from Secondary School Certificate and Higher Secondary School Certificates students shared their perspectives on fostering peace, tolerance, interfaith harmony and gender equality.

-Through this opportunity, the students having extraordinary oratorical skills can show their eloquence and originality and ignite discussions on critical global issues while representing their institution at a national level.
+Through this opportunity, the students exhibited their extraordinary oratorical skills, showing their eloquence and originality and igniting discussions on critical global issues while representing their institutions at a national level.

-The Ministry of Federal Education and Professional Training has planned to celebrate the day through hosting celebrations at the National library to promote the power of learning.
-The event will have awareness activities about social issues affecting youth and opportunities for vision screening and career counseling.
+The Ministry of Federal Education and Professional Training has planned to celebrate the day by hosting celebrations at the National library to promote the power of learning on Wednesday.
+The event will have awareness activities about social issues affecting youth and opportunities for vision screening and career counselling.

 The National Education Foundation (NEF) will also be participating by setting up a stall with the help of their transgender learners and community school students.
 By providing education to vulnerable groups, NEF is helping fulfill the promise of quality education as a human right.